Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 The dataset that I used for this project required several data processing steps that I identified in the [Data Exploration](https://github.com/Daniel-M-Kelly/Udacity-MLND-Project/blob/master/PO_Dataset_Exploration.ipynb) notebook, and implemented in the project notebook.

 The first processing step was to convert the Units column from an object to a float.
-I'm not sure why ERP system would allow text values to be entered into the units field, which should only be the number of units of an item purchased.
+I'm not sure why an ERP system would allow text values to be entered into the units field, which should only be the number of units of an item purchased.

 `#Convert the Units column to float`
 `df['Units'] = pd.to_numeric(df['Units'], errors='coerce').fillna(0)`